Chinatown, Honolulu: Rebuilding and preservation

-Critics accused the government of Sinophobia.
+Many critics accused the government of Sinophobia, believing that the fires were deliberately set to destroy their community.
 An exodus occurred.
 While the former residents rebuilt Chinatown, many moved to the suburbs, hoping not to relive a similar incident.
 The post-fire architecture used masonry rather than wood, since stone and brick buildings were fire resistant.

 Many of the people who filed damage claims were represented by lawyer Paul Neumann, but he died before the cases went to court.

-After World War II the area fell into disrepair and became a red-light district.
+After the fire, new businesses were established focusing on the Chinese community.
+Instead of viewing Chinatown as a segregated community, it became an area full of economic opportunities; with many of the wealthier Chinese finding different ways to commercialize the exoticism of Chinatown.
+With the increased tourism and foot-traffic, existing buildings; such as the Wo Fat Restaurant (reopened in 1938) revamped themselves in a distinctive "oriental" style to attract more visitors.

+During World War II the area in and around Chinatown became a red-light district, with their main clientele being American servicemen stationed in Hawai'i after Pearl Harbor.
+The area gained a negative reputation - with popular rhetoric claiming Chinatown was full of exotic immorality.
+Additionally, some Chinatown landmarks, such as Smith's Union Bar and Club Hubba Hubba, gained notoriety from consistent patronage by the troops stationed in Hawai'i.

 During the administrations of mayors Frank Fasi and Jeremy Harris the area was targeted for revitalization.
 Restrictions on lighting and signs were relaxed to promote nightlife.
 Special zoning rules were adopted for the area.

 The Hawaii National Bank was founded in the district in 1960, and has its headquarters there.
 About 36 acre of the district was added to the National Register of Historic Places listings in Oahu on January 17, 1973, as site 73000658.

 On the eastern edge of the district, the Hawaii Theatre was restored and re-opened in 1996.
 The area around the theatre is called the Arts District.
 In 2005 a small park near the theatre at the corner of Hotel and Bethel streets was opened and named Chinatown Gateway Park.
-In November 2007 the park was renamed to honor Sun Yat-sen, who came to Chinatown in 1879; he was educated and planned the Chinese Revolution of 1911 during his Hawaiian stay.
+In November 2007 the park was renamed to honor Sun Yat-sen, who came to Chinatown in 1879; he was educated and planned the 1911 Revolution during his Hawaiian stay.

 Honolulu Chinatown was included in the Preserve America program.